l30nard0/mif/doc/readme.txt

 -----------------
 With RA messages routers provides network relate parameters for PvDs.
-Other parameters (in this "draft" called "properties") are also provided by router, but only on request, using HTTP protocol on router's link-local address.
+Other parameters (in this "draft" called "properties") are also provided by router, but only on request, using HTTP protocol on router's link-local address, using port 8080.

 Upon receiving PvD information from router, MIF-pvdman tries to get a file with PvD properties from the same router.
 If such file exists, network related PvD